withakay/fast-api-react-admin-demo/README.md

 ## Features

-- **FastAPI** with Python 3.8
+- **FastAPI** with Python 3.10
-- **React 16** with Typescript, Redux, and react-router
+- **React Admin** with Typescript
-- Postgres
+- Postgres 14
-- SqlAlchemy with Alembic for migrations
+- SqlModel with Alembic for migrations
 - Pytest for backend tests
 - Jest for frontend tests
-- Perttier/Eslint (with Airbnb style guide)
+- Prettier/Eslint (with Airbnb style guide)
 - Docker compose for easier development
 - Nginx as a reverse proxy to allow backend and frontend on the same port

 ## Development

-The only dependencies for this project should be docker and docker-compose.
+The only hard dependencies for this project are docker and docker-compose.

 ### Quick Start